uzadude/smoken/README.md

-# Charcoal Smoker PID
+# Charcoal Smoker with Fan PID
-A temprature PID controled fan with ESP32.
+A temprature PID controlled fan with ESP32.
+This project combines welding with IOT.

+## Background

 ## Inventory List